 23. More time to talk through deep, controversial issues arising in everyday life.
-Having time to do this is something that is sorely lacking in the lives of most 21st century people.
+Having time to do this is sorely lacking in the lives of most 21st century people.
 Therefore, homeschools provide an indulgent environment where children can do this at their leisure.

 Religious (Christian) Reasons

 24. Parents have more time to demonstrate their religion to their children through actions.
 In a homeschool, children see their parents’ faith in action.
-For example, you can take your children with you if you teach English to a refugee, or feed the poor in a soup kitchen.
+For example, you can take your children with you to teach English to a refugee or feed the poor in a soup kitchen.

 25. Homeschools let parents explain how Christian and secular worldviews differ.
 In public schools, this isn’t usually done completely or accurately.
-Correctly explaining the difference between beliefs creates informed children who can spot argument fallacies a mile away.
+However, correctly explaining the difference between beliefs creates informed children who can spot argument fallacies a mile away.

 26. Homeschoolers imitate their parents more.
 Because homeschoolers have fewer competing moral examples (like those coming from peers and teachers), they copy their parents and go to them for guidance more often.

-27. Parents can employ a Christian worldview that is able to saturate the hearts and minds of their children with more effectiveness.
+27. Parents can employ a Christian worldview that can saturate the hearts and minds of their children with more effectiveness.
 This is done with more difficulty when children are in public school as public schools try to instill a humanist, secular worldview.

 28. Children don’t follow bad role models like Brittney Spears or Tiger Woods, as they’re generally less influenced by popular culture.
 In a homeschool, a parent can monitor and help children choose their sources more wisely.